meganz/sdk/examples/php/README.md

 If you you want to build your own app, just create your own `MegaApiPHP` object and use it.
 Please don't directly use the `MegaApi` object, it's intended to be internally used by `MegaApiPHP`, that solves all memory management issues for you.

+Since the MEGA SDK uses a worker thread to send callbacks to apps, that could cause crashes if you don't use a thread-safe version of PHP (ZTE).
+For that reason, The example app shows a warning if your version of PHP doesn't have ZTE enabled.